Apology Letter to Boss for Resignation

 The apology letter needs to be explanatory and convincing because it might become a source of maintaining a relationship between the employer and the employee.
 Even when the employee has left the job, it might be beneficial in the future.

-An apology might be a detailed or concise one, the same applies to the explanation and reasons for resignation; it depends on the circumstances in which an employee has resigned.
+An apology might be a detailed or concise one; the same applies to the explanation and reasons for resignation; it depends on the circumstances in which an employee has resigned.
 For instance, if an employee has resigned due to his issues with the organization, he might not feel remorseful.
-On the other hand, if an employee has faced some emergency, due to which he had to resign, he might even show his guilt feeling.
+On the other hand, if an employee has faced an emergency due to which he had to resign, he might even show his guilt.

 Nevertheless, generally, the following details are included in almost all the apology letters to the boss for resignation: